 - Transfer to a greased large bowl and let rise for 4 hours.
 Fold the dough over on itself 2 times (or try to- sometimes I don't always remember both folds)

 - Pour out the dough onto a floured surface (a lightly floured tea-towel works great), knead a couple of times, flatten and cut into 12-18 equal pieces (about 5 oz. each).

 - Shape the bagels by making each piece into a ball and using your thumb to punch a hole through the middle of the ball, stretching to make the center hole.
 Set the shaped bagels on a parchment or silicone lined baking sheet (12 will fit on one large sheet, if making 18, use two smaller sheets) - they are known for sticking, so this will make removing them much easier.

-- Drape the shaped bagels with a damp towel (the one used for cutting works great) and let sit for about an hour.
+- Cover the shaped bagels with a damp towel (the one used for cutting works great) and let sit for about an hour.

 - When the water is boiling, drop as many bagels as will fit, one at a time, into the boiling water.
 Boil for 1 minute, turning at the halfway mark.
 Use a slotted spoon to place the bagels back on the baking sheet.
 Continue until all the bagels have been boiled.

 - Brush the bagels with milk or an egg glaze at this point, if you wish, and top with your desired toppings.